shwetapoojaryr/shwetapoojaryr/README.md

  Analytics Skills: Data cleaning, EDA, feature engineering, reporting

-### Projects

-Here are some of the projects where I apply analytics to real-world problems:

- Project Name – Short description of the problem and key insights

- Project Name – Focus on visualization, trends, or business impact

- AI/Data Project – Data curation, evaluation, or AI-driven insights

 ### What I’m Looking For

 I’m currently seeking a Data Analyst role where I can: